rushdynamic/declair/README.md

 # declair

-A TUI app to find and add packages declaratively to your NixOS config
+A TUI app to find and add packages to your NixOS config

 https://github.com/user-attachments/assets/52eb411b-572f-4128-8528-a00f14a32620